Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 Laboratory studies are directed towards investigating the etiologies of cirrhosis, which is the most common cause of portal hypertension.
 The rate and volume of bleeding in the patient should be assessed.

-Routine lab studies of patient including complete blood count, liver function tests and renal function tests should be done.
-Prothrombin time and and measure serum electrolyte levels.
+Routine lab studies of the patient including complete blood count, liver function tests and renal function tests should be done.
+Prothrombin time and measure serum electrolyte levels.

 CBC may show

 - In the presence of hypersplenism, pancytopenia may occur.

 Liver function tests may be abnormal but a normal liver function test may not suggest the absence of abnormal liver.

 Coagulation studies include Prothrombin Time, partial thromboplastin time, and international normalized ratio may be altered because the synthetic function of the liver is impaired in cirrhotic patients.